samuel-book/stroke_outcome/intro.md

 ## Modified Rankin Scale

 Disability levels may be measured in various ways.
 In this project we are using the modified Rankin Scale (mRS).
-It is a commonly used scale for measuring the degree of disability or dependence in the daily activities of people who have suffered a stroke.
+It is a commonly used scale for measuring the degree of disability or dependence in the daily activities of people who have suffered a stroke or other causes of neurological disability [Saver *et al*., 2010].

 The scale runs from 0-6, running from perfect health without symptoms to death: